Tsiknopempti | Easter Greece | A Meat-Lover's Dream Day

-This custom (meaning Thursday that smells grilled meat) is celebrated on Thursday of the second week of the Greek Carnival.
+Tsiknopempti (meaning Thursday that smells grilled meat) is a Greek holiday that takes place on the Thursday of the second week of the Greek Carnival.
 The first week is called Profoni (means pre-announcement), the second is called Kreatini (means eating meat) and the third is called Tyrofagou (means eating cheese).
+It is a day when people traditionally consume large amounts of meat and enjoy the company of friends and family.
+This holiday is also known as "Smoke Thursday" or "Barbecue Thursday" because of the delicious aroma of grilled meat that fills the air.

 Photo by: Wix